intelligence-in-musical-interfaces/intelligence-in-musical-interfaces.github.io/schedule.md

 ### How Each Session Will Work:

 1. Start in a Zoom Call provided by NIME (check email or [see Discord](https://discord.gg/cPb69Rh) for URL)
-2. The organisers will give a 5-minute intro to the session explaining the idea behind the four themes: expaining the workshop provocation, and then say what we expect of attendees (contribute their ideas and views on one or more themes.
+2. The organisers will give a 5-minute intro to the session explaining the idea behind the session theme: explaining the workshop provocation, and then say what we expect of attendees (contribute their ideas and views on one or more themes.
+3. Panellists each provide a 5-minute introduction to their perspective on the theme.
+4. The panellists and organisers will discuss the theme and address questions arising from the group.
-3. The workshop splits into breakout rooms for each theme for two 20-minute brainstorming sessions, if you don't want discuss a theme, you are free to stay on the one you are most passionate about!
+3. The workshop splits into breakout rooms for two 20-minute brainstorming sessions.
 4. Last 10 minutes: come back together to look at what everybody came up with and distill some common points.
 The facilitator will show their screen to talk about the contributions everyody has made or each group could discuss their contributions.

 **Most importantly**: Everybody is contributing to an ongoing [padlet](https://padlet.com/charlesmatarles/CritPerspAIML) with ideas and perspectives.
 Within Zoom breakouts you should discuss these ideas and come up with some new contributions.